bmolnar91/workbook/module_web_with_python.md

 HTTP requests are messages sent by the client to initiate an action on the server.

-Start-line:
+**Start-line**:

 1. An **HTTP method**, a verb (like `GET`, `PUT` or `POST`) or a noun (like `HEAD` or `OPTIONS`), that describes the action to be performed.
 For example, `GET` indicates that a resource should be fetched or `POST` means that data is pushed to the server.
 2. The request **target**, usually a URL.
 3. The **HTTP version**, which defines the structure of the remaining message.

-   An example start-line: `GET http://developer.mozilla.org/en-US/docs/Web/HTTP/Messages HTTP/1.1`
+A typical start-line looks like this: `GET http://developer.mozilla.org/en-US/docs/Web/HTTP/Messages HTTP/1.1`

-Headers:

-- **General headers**, like Via, apply to the message as a whole.
-- **Request headers**, like User-Agent, Accept-Type, modify the request by specifying it further (like Accept-Language), by giving context (like Referer), or by conditionally restricting it (like If-None).
+**Headers**:

+- **General headers** apply to both requests and responses, but with no relation to the data transmitted in the body.
+The most common ones:
+  - `Date`: Contains the date and time at which the message was originated.
+E.g. `Date: Wed, 21 Oct 2015 07:28:00 GMT`.
+  - `Cache-Control`: Holds directives (instructions) for caching in both requests and responses.
+A given directive in a request does not mean the same directive should be in the response.
+  - `Connection`: Controls whether or not the network connection stays open after the current transaction finishes.
+If the value sent is keep-alive, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.
+E.g. `Connection: keep-alive`, `Connection: close`.
+- **Request headers** contain more information about the resource to be fetched, or about the client requesting the resource.
+The most important ones:
+  - `Host`: Specifies the domain of the server it is communicating with. **Mandatory in HTTP/1.1 requests**, and if it is omitted then a `400` response will be triggered.
+  - `Referer`: Tells the server where the requested URL came from.
+It will almost always be another URL, or else empty for a direct request (for example, the requester typed the URL into a browser address bar).
+E.g. `Referer: https://www.quora.com/profile/Lee-Dowthwaite`.
+Fun fact: "referer" will persist forever in this misspelled state.
+  - `User-Agent`: Identifies the **requesting system**.
+It is a string composed of a sequence of so-called _product tokens_ with optional comments.
+E.g. `User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/69.0.3497.100 Safari/537.36`.
+Fun fact: All UA headers start with Mozilla 5.0 because of historical reasons (IE had to fake being Mozilla, and so others followed).
+  - `Accept`: The Accept header is how a **client** (browser or application) tells the server **what kind of content it can accept** in the HTTP response.
+The content types are comma-separated, and take the form **type/subtype** (MIME types?) such as text/html, application/json or audio/mpeg.
+Asterisks can be used as wildcards in place of either type or subtype.
+E.g. `Accept: application/graphql, application/json; q=0.8, application/xml; q=0.7`.
+  - `Authorization`: Extremely important for any website or application that requires **authorization of the user** before allowing access to resources (Basic, Bearer, Digest).
+- **Entity headers** contain information about the body of the resource, like its content length or MIME type.

-- **Entity headers**, like Content-Length which apply to the body of the request.
+  Like `Content-Length`, `Content-Language`,`Content-Encoding` apply to the **body** of the request.
 There is no such header transmitted if there is no body in the request.

-Body:
+**Body**:

 - The final part of the request is its body.
-Not all requests have one: requests fetching resources, like `GET`, `HEAD`, `DELETE`, or `OPTIONS`, usually don't need one.
-Some requests send data to the server in order to update it: as often the case with **POST requests** (containing HTML form data).
+Not all requests have one: requests fetching resources, like `GET` or `DELETE`, usually don't need one.
+Some requests send data to the server in order to update it: as often the case with **`POST` requests** (containing HTML form data).
 - Bodies can be broadly divided into two categories:
-  - Single-resource bodies, consisting of one single file, defined by the two headers: `Content-Type` and `Content-Length`.
+  - **Single-resource bodies**, consisting of **one single file**, defined by the two headers: `Content-Type` and `Content-Length`.
-  - Multiple-resource bodies, consisting of a multipart body, each containing a different bit of information.
-This is typically associated with HTML Forms.
+  - **Multiple-resource bodies**, consisting of a multipart body, each containing a different bit of information.
+This is typically associated with **HTML Forms**.

 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?

-Status line (the start line of an HTTP response):
+**Status line** (the start line of an HTTP response):

-- The protocol version, usually `HTTP/1.1`.
+1. The **HTTP version**, usually `HTTP/1.1`.
-- A status code, indicating success or failure of the request.
+2. A **status code**, indicating success or failure of the request.
 Common status codes are `200`, `404`, or `302`
-- A status text.
+3. A **status text**.
 A brief, purely informational, textual description of the status code to help a human understand the HTTP message.

-- A typical status line looks like: `HTTP/1.1 404 Not Found`.
+A typical status line looks like: `HTTP/1.1 404 Not Found`.

-Headers:
+**Headers**:

 - **General headers**, like `Via`, apply to the whole message.
-- **Response headers**, like Vary and `Accept-Ranges`, give additional information about the server which doesn't fit in the status line.
+- **Response headers**, like `Vary` and `Accept-Ranges`, give additional information about the server which doesn't fit in the status line.
-- **Entity headers**, like `Content-Length`, apply to the body of the response.
-Typically, no such headers are transmitted when there is no body in the response.
+- **Entity headers**, like `Content-Length`, `Content-Language`,`Content-Encoding` apply to the **body** of the request.
+There is no such header transmitted if there is no body in the request.

-Body:
+**Body**:

 - The last part of a response is the body.
 Not all responses have one: responses with a status code, like `201 Created` or `204 No Content`, usually don't.
 - Single-resource bodies, consisting of a single file of known length, defined by the two headers: `Content-Type` and `Content-Length`.